-Note: This tutorial may only be used if you want to delete permanently a node from an existing Proxmox cluster!
+Warning: This tutorial may only be used if you want to delete permanently a node from an existing Proxmox cluster!

-Migrate all VMS to another active node.
+Migrate all Virtual Machines to another active node.

 You can use the live migration feature if you have shared storage or offline migration if you only have local storage.